-The gentleman’s handshake or gentleman’s agreement as it is sometimes referred to, was a way of indicating that both parties shaking hands, were engaged in a formalized agreement.
-It was a way of indicating that what one party was telling the other person, was that they would complete an act, or go through with a verbal agreement which both sides were aware of.
+The gentleman’s handshake, or gentleman’s agreement as it is sometimes referred to, was a way of indicating that both parties shaking hands were engaged in a formalized agreement.
+It was a way of indicating that what one party was telling the other person was that they would complete an activity or go through with a verbal agreement that both sides were aware of.

 Why the handshake was common during this period -

-The gentleman’s handshake became a common practice because it acted as a formalized agreement between two parties, without the cumbersome paperwork, contract negotiations, and deal making which is typically involved in deals or contracts today.
-It didn’t come with the cumbersome drafting of documents, expensive legal fees of lawyers drawing up contract terms, and wasn’t nearly as lengthy of a process as deal making and contract negotiation is today.
-The handshake was also a relied upon method of deal making and negotiations, because during the periods which it became formalized, a man’s word, actually meant something.
-During these periods a person’s word was more than sufficient to showcase they actually intended to follow through with a promise or agreement which was being created by two parties (or more).
+The gentleman’s handshake became a common practice because it acted as a formalized agreement between two parties, without the cumbersome paperwork, contract negotiations, and deal-making, which is typically involved in deals or contracts today.
+It didn’t come with the cumbersome drafting of documents, expensive legal fees of lawyers drawing up contract terms, and wasn’t nearly as long of a process as deal-making and contract negotiation is today.
+The handshake was also a relied-upon method of deal-making and negotiations because, during the periods in which it became formalized, a man’s word actually meant something.
+During these periods, a person’s word was more than sufficient to showcase they actually intended to follow through with a promise or agreement created by two parties (or more).

-From the gentleman’s handshake, came common phrases such as “let’s shake on it,” or “we have a deal.”
+From the gentleman’s handshake came common phrases such as “let’s shake on it” or “we have a deal.”
 The handshake was typically more than sufficient to enforce a contract between parties.
-The simple fact that people were honest, stood behind their words, and knew that their words were actually relied upon by the party which they were engaging into a contract with, gave way to using this common method of shaking hands, to indicate a contract/deal/negotiation, was relevant, was formalized, and was to be enforced by the parties which shook hands and engaged in the gentleman’s handshake.
+The simple fact that people were honest stood behind their words, and knew that their words were actually relied upon by the party which they were engaging in a contract with gave way to using this common method of shaking hands to indicate a contract/deal/negotiation, was relevant, was formalized, and was to be enforced by the parties which shook hands and engaged in the gentleman’s handshake.

 Ties to English nobility/contracts -